-Finally, the Panel recognizes FES partnerships enabled by the International Atomic Energy Agency (IAEA) and the International Energy Agency (IEA).
-As a member of the IAEA, the U.S. benefits from information collected and shared at the IAEA fusion biannual Nuclear Fusion Conference and Journal, workshops, committees, and coordinated research projects (CRPs).
+Finally, the Panel recognizes FES partnerships enabled by the International Energy Agency (IEA) and by the International Atomic Energy Agency (IAEA), which facilitates international communication via its biannual Nuclear Fusion Conference, its journal, and other relevant activities.
+As a member of the IAEA, the U.S. benefits from information collected and shared at the IAEA fusion biannual conference and journal, workshops, committees, and coordinated research projects (CRPs).
 Leveraging this type of international coordinated research with domestic programs would enable greater impact for FES investments.
 Some fusion science CRPs have been performed on several topics relevant to next-step fusion devices, ODS steels and irradiation facilities.
-Of course, IAEA also facilitates international communication via the biannual Nuclear Fusion conference, its journal, and other relevant activities.
-In addition to the materials working group, the IEA has a large number of working groups in nearly all areas t of fusion science, including he fusion technology and environment, safety and economics.
+In addition to the materials working group, the IEA has a large number of working groups in nearly all areas of fusion science, including the fusion technology and environment, safety, and economics.
 The working groups typically meet at least annually.